 Praying in earnest is sincere, deliberate, and intense.
 It means truly pouring your heart into the prayers and seeking closeness to God while you do it.

-It’s the difference between pouring your heart out to a loving Father for help and mercy versus demanding your wishes be granted by a genie in a bottle.
+It’s the difference between pouring your heart out to a loving Father for help and mercy versus demanding your wishes be granted by a genie in a bottle or reciting prayers that aren’t from your heart.

 3. Justice and Mercy Are Meant to Increase Your Faith

-God enjoys providing for HIs children.
-His desire is that His gifts of mercy and justice help increase our faith.
+God enjoys providing for His children.
+He desires that His gifts of mercy and justice help increase our faith.
 But do they?

 In what state will Jesus find your heart when He returns?
 Do you see, acknowledge, and appreciate the mercy and justice you’ve been shown?
 Do you recognize them as God’s work in your life and on your behalf?